 Health Coaches and Acupuncturists Team Up to Reduce Falls Among the Elderly

-Balance Project student-researchers use Chinese Medicine and Tai Chi to treat participants.
+Balance Project student-researchers use Traditional Chinese Medicine and health coaching to treat participants.

 An innovative CIIS research project is exploring one of the most significant challenges to healthy aging: falls.

 Falls are the leading cause of injuries--fatal and nonfatal--for elderly Americans.
 Falls can rob seniors of their independence and burden families; they also result in significant medical costs.
 According to experts, as devastating as falls can be, most are also largely preventable.

 In July 2016, Carla Wilson, PhD, adjunct professor at CIIS' American College of Traditional Chinese Medicine (ACTCM), and Mirie Levy, DrPH, Integrative Health Studies (IHL) program former faculty, launched the Balance Project, a research project on fall prevention.
 The goal of the project was to evaluate the influence of acupuncture and health coaching on reducing fall risk among the elderly.
 The project was funded by the Auen Foundation, which makes grants to benefit aging populations.

 The CIIS team conducted their research in the SoMa neighborhood, at two neighboring public housing sites: the Edith Witt Senior Community and 10th and Mission Family Housing.
 Forty-five Taishanese-speaking (Taishanese is a Cantonese dialect), Filipino, Latino, and Russian-speaking elders participated in the study.
 The average age of the participants was 76.